 Continuous Ambulatory Peritoneal Dialysis (CAPD) is the only type of peritoneal dialysis that is done without machines.
 You do this yourself, usually four or five times a day; at home and/or at work.
 You put a bag of dialysate (2-‐2.5 liters of dianeal) into your peritoneal cavity through the catheter.
 The dialysate stays there for about three or four hours before it is drained back into an empty bag and thrown away.
 This is called an exchange.
 You use a new bag of dialysate each time you do an exchange.
 While the dialysate dwells in your peritoneal cavity, you can go about your usual activities at work, at school or at home.
 There are usually about 5 exchanges that take place during the day.
 None at night/bedtime.

 Automated Peritoneal Dialysis (APD) usually is done at home using a special machine called a cycler.
 This is similar to CAPD except that several cycles (exchanges) occur usually while sleeping.
-Each cycle usually lasts 1-‐1/2 hours and exchanges are done throughout the night.
+Each cycle usually lasts 1 to 1½ hours and exchanges are done throughout the night.
 There are about 7 to 8 exchanges that take place during the night and none during the day.
-The fluid is draining through a tube that extends to the patient’s toilet.
+The fluid drains through a tube that extends to the patient’s toilet.

 Fortunately, dialysis does some of the work that a healthy kidney would do; however, it does not cure kidney disease.
 If your kidneys have failed your other option is a kidney transplant.

 Life expectancy on dialysis can vary.
-It all depends on what disease, put you there, to begin with.
-RapperMD has a small percentage of patients that have been on dialysis for 10-‐15 years and an even smaller percentage that still work, go to school and even go on cruises.
+It depends on what disease caused you to need dialysis.
+RapperMD has a small percentage of patients that have been on dialysis for 10-15 years and an even smaller percentage that still work, go to school and even go on cruises.
 They do their dialysis as prescribed and make some dietary changes.
-RMD asks why go through any type of dialysis?
-We both urge you to start living healthy TODAY before its too late!
+RMD doesn’t want you to go through any type of dialysis.
+We urge you to start living healthy TODAY!

-Part 2: All access are at risk of not working properly
+Part 2: All dialysis accesses are at risk of not working properly.

 However, there are certain medical conditions in which a doctor would recommend one modality over the other.
-So I would like to break this section into the pros and cons of both with concrete examples of the patient’s medical condition so you can follow me.
+In the next section, I offer the pros and cons of both and provide concrete examples depending on the patient’s medical condition.

-1- a structured routine is needed. the patient needs to be monitored more regularly w/fluid removal, medication changes, or until I get their blood pressure under better control.
+1- A structured routine is needed.
+The patient needs to be monitored more regularly w/fluid removal, medication changes, or until the blood pressure is better controlled.
 They can always switch modalities later.

-2- social network . especially for the elderly who are homebound /nursing home during the day, with dialysis, they have somewhere to go and share w/ people in this same circumstances to talk to.
+2- A social network is create amongst the clients.
+Especially for the elderly who are homebound or in a nursing home during the day.
+With dialysis they have somewhere to go and can talk to others who share same circumstances.

-3-temporary.
-For example, while you heal from a gall bladder surgery when your modality was PD OR you develop Acute Kidney Injury because you took too many ibuprofen after becoming dehydrate and achy from too much weekend touch football.
+3-Temporary.
+For example, while you heal from a gall bladder surgery when your modality was PD OR you develop Acute Kidney Injury because you took too many ibuprofen after becoming dehydrate and achy from too much physical activity.

 4-Prefer NOT to do this at home.
 Some clients don’t want their grandchildren anywhere near the equipment.